 How do You Get to Dettifoss Waterfall?

 As we already mentioned, Dettifoss is one of the stops on the Diamond Circle route that goes around the northeastern part of the island.
-But if you’re not road-tripping that way and have it as a day outing on your Iceland itinerary, you can start your drive by taking the Ring Road.
+But if you’re not road-tripping that way and have it as a day outing on your Iceland itinerary, you can start your drive by taking Iceland's Ring Road.
 Then you have the option of going either west or east of the waterfall.

 By taking exit 864 you will end up on the east side of the waterfall.
 This is a gravel road and highly sensitive to the seasons and Iceland weather conditions.
 This road is closed during the winter and only opens in late May.